KaiAragaki/gplate/README.md

 Sections must be - at most - the same size as their parent section. **As of writing, sections must all be the same size, but this will likely change**. **Wrapping is not yet implemented**.

+Sections can have attributes:

+-   `padding`
+-   `margin`

+## Lanes

+A lane is used to define a grid of sections, and is usually more than one well wide (otherwise it is just a row or column).
+Both lanes are only used to define sections if `wrap = FALSE`.
+If `wrap = TRUE`, then sections are allowed to `flow` off an edge in the specified direction (`flow = "row"` or `flow = "col"`) and continue on the next line.
+KAINOTE(wrapping is actually a general solution - may be good just do this always?)
+KAINOTE(Wrong.
+Wrapping is only equal to a section based solution when the remainder of lane width division of the given section is 0.
+Otherwise, a new section will be started and not continued on the next lane, ergo not wrapping)